Germany, Philippines eye closer defense ties in Indo-Pacific – DW – 08/26/2024

 "I doubt that Germany can affect the balance of power in Asia," said Alexander Vuving, professor at the Daniel K. Inouye Asia-Pacific Center for Security Studies in Honolulu.

 But that's not the purpose of the planned defense agreement, he added.
-"It is to demonstrate the two states' joint commitment to the ‘rules-based' international order represented by UNCLOS," the United Nations Convention on the Law of the Sea.
+"It is to demonstrate the two states' joint commitment to the 'rules-based' international order represented by UNCLOS," he said, referring to the United Nations Convention on the Law of the Sea.

 This legal framework, which grants coastal states exclusive rights to resources within their continental shelves, has been a cornerstone of maritime disputes in the South China Sea.